 Whether it’s a postal delivery, the television, or kids screaming down the house, homes are filled with distractions.
 And no two remote working situations are the same.
 The effects can range from frustration with the lack of ability to focus to losing motivation with the tasks at hand — neither of which are healthy over sustained periods of time.

 They say a poor worker blames their tools.
 But truly, if your team members don’t have the right tools, you can only expect a slump in productivity and job satisfaction.
-This could be equipment that they previously had in the office or resources they now need to successfully work from home.
+This could be display screen equipment that they previously had in the office or resources they now need to successfully work from home.

 It’s one thing having a workstation set-up that restricts productivity and another to work at one that is plain unsafe.
 Excessive strain on the eyes, hands, neck, back and shoulders poses a real health risk, and there are many desk injuries that can arise.
 Short-term discomfort is often overlooked, but it can lead to long-term issues.